Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Perfect sets and Sacks forcing

-Our last lemma says that every sequence of ground model sets in a generic extension by $\mathbb{S}$ is covered by a sequence of finite sets, with prescribed size, from the ground model.
-This fact, known as the Sacks property, is also proved using a routine fusion argument.
+Our final lemma of this section says that every sequence of ground model sets in a generic extension by $\mathbb{S}$ is covered by a sequence of finite sets, with prescribed size, from the ground model.
+This fact, known as the Sacks property, can also be proved using a routine fusion argument.

-\begin{lemma}[Lemma 27 in \cite{MR2155534}] For any $p\in\mathbb{S}$, if $p\forces \dot{f}:\omega\to\V$, then there is a sequence of finite sets $(F_n)\in\V$ such that $|F_n|\leq 2^n$ for each $n$ and a $q\leq p$ such that $q\forces\forall n(\dot{f}(n)\in F_n)$. \end{lemma}
+\begin{lemma}[Lemma 27 in \cite{MR2155534}] For any $p\in\mathbb{S}$, if $p\Vdash \dot{f}:\omega\to\mathbf{V}$, then there is a sequence of finite sets $(F_n)_{n\in\omega}\in\mathbf{V}$ such that $|F_n|\leq 2^n$ for each $n\in\omega$ and a $q\leq p$ such that $q\Vdash\forall n\in\omega(\dot{f}(n)\in F_n)$. \end{lemma}